equinix/terraform-provider-equinix/docs/resources/network_acl_template.md

 ## Attributes Reference

-* `uuid` - Unique universal identifier of ACL template resource
+* `uuid` - Unique identifier of ACL template resource
-* `device_id` - Identifier of a network device that template was applied on
+* `device_id` - Identifier of a network device where template was applied
-* `device_acl_status` - Status of ACL template provisioning process on a device, that template was applied on.
+* `device_acl_status` - Status of ACL template provisioning process on a device, where template was applied.
 One of:
   * PROVISIONING
   * PROVISIONED